-A group of 25 youth in Prince Albert had Christmas come a bit early this year thanks to the 7th annual Shop With a Cop held Thursday.
+A group of 25 youth in Prince Albert had Christmas come a bit early this year thanks to the eighth annual Shop With a Cop held Thursday.

 The Prince Albert Police Service runs the event every year with the help of community schools and organizations.
-Students from five local schools ranging from Grades 1 to 6 were selected by their schools to partner with a police officer to spend the day holiday shopping and ending the day with a lunch.
-Each student was given $100 to do holiday shopping for their families.
+Students from five local schools ranging from Grades 1 to 6 were selected by their schools to partner with a police officer to spend the day holiday shopping for their families with a $100 from community sponsors and a lunch at McDonalds.

 "Shop With a Cop is a great chance for some of our members to get out and interact with youth in our community.
 Every chance we have to have a positive influence in a child's life will hopefully leave a positive impact on them, their family and their community," said Community Relations officer and event organizer Sergeant Travis Willie.